-Air Conditioning This summer all of our Escorted Circle Tours will be served by air-conditioned Dining and Observation Cars.
-We have also contracted for sufficient air-conditioned Standard Sleeping Cars to take care of our normal demands.
-However, some of our tours may exceed what we anticipate in number of passengers and it is probable that the extra sleeping cars required for this increased business may not all be air-conditioned as the demand for this type of equipment is very heavy.
-Therefore, we suggest early reservations to assure accommodations in air-conditioned sleeper.
-The "PNW" Tours, described on pages 45 to 48 will have air-conditioned equipment Chicago to Tacoma; this type of equipment will not be available on the return trip.
-On our "BC" Tours, described on pages 41 to 44, Tourist Sleeping Cars will be used.
-Due to the vast air-conditioning program it does not seem probable that there will be available airconditioned tourist sleeping cars for these tours.
+Air Conditioning This summer all of our Escorted Circle Tours will be served by air-conditioned Dining Cars and Observation Cars will also be air-conditioned.
+We have contracted for sufficient air-conditioned Standard Sleeping Cars to take care of our normal demands.
+Early reservations are suggested to assure accommodations in these cars.
+The number of passengers on some of our tours may exceed what we anticipate and it is probable that the extra cars required for such increased business may not all be air conditioned, as the demand for this type of equipment is very heavy.
+The "PNW" Tours, described on pages 45 to 48 will have air-conditioned equipment Chicago to Tacoma; this type of equipment may not be available on the return trip.
+Due to the vast Standard Sleeping car air-conditioning program, the Tourist Sleeping Cars used on the "BC" Tours described on pages 41 to 44 will not be air conditioned.

 Hotels and Lodges in all National Parks are under the jurisdiction of the National Park Service, Department of the Interior, who desire that all visitors to the Parks be accommodated.
 Consequently, single rooms are not always available.

-In Yellowstone you have the choice of two types of accommodations, the rustic lodges or the hotels.
+In Yellowstone you have the choice of two types of accommodations, the hotels or rustic lodges.
 The rates via the hotels are based on minimum accommodations.
 Rooms with bath are usually available, if arranged for in advance, at an additional charge of \$1.00 to \$2.50 per day per person, according to the number of people using bath and location of the room.